jacksonyeung/first-step-for-github/README.md

-# Git Command
+# Git for First Step

-This article would share the experience for the 2 types of cloning the remote repositories (Https & SSH-Key).
+This article would share the experience for setting up your first repository by 2 types of cloning methods, Https and SSH-Key.
 And how to share the remote repositories to your friends or colleagues.

+(For following this article, you need to create your remote repository in GitHub first.)

 ## 1. $ git clone